lexicHQ/docs/intro.md

 # Introduction

-Smartloop is an end-to-end chatbot platform to automate customer support, content distribution and automate marketing flow.
-Create omni-channel chatbots quickly and easily, measure growth, save cost and increase customer satisfaction.
+Smartloop is an AI-powered user engagement platform to automate tier 1 support, gather valuable insights and re-engage with customers easily with an intuitive point and click based interface.

 ![](./dashboard.png)